Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Experiments

 We performed all our experiments and subsequent analyses on a high-performance computing cluster, with 128GB RAM and 4 CPU cores allocated to our tasks.
 In addition to \algo{}, we used two more methods to solve \avgcostproblem{}.
 We used a time limit of one hour for each method and compared the best solutions found within this time.
-The three methods we experimented with are: \begin{enumerate}[leftmargin=*] \item Gurobi MIP solver to solve \avgcostproblem{} directly. \item Benders decomposition method, designed by Hasan and Van Hentenryck~\cite{hafiz2021large}.
-We repurposed this method to solve \avgcostproblem{}.
-To the best of our knowledge, there is no publicly available implementation of the method (or the dataset used by the authors).
-We, therefore, implemented it and plan to make it public. \item \algo{}. \end{enumerate}
+The three methods we experimented with are described here.